section-engineering-education/engineering-education/articles/intersection-observer-api/index.md

 The `IntersectionObserver` object takes two arguments, a callback function and an optional object:
 - A callback is executed when the target intersects with the viewport.

 - In our options object,the root refers to the element that the target is intersecting against.
-The root property is set to null, which will refer to the viewport which is also the default value when it's not defined.
+The root property is set to null, which will refer to the viewport and is also the default reference when it's not defined.

 - The `rootMargin` will define the margin around the root element to extend or shrink the capturing frame when the dimensions of the root do not provide enough flexibility.